-This vegan tunacado sandwich copycat is a flavor bomb, combining a vegan tuna mixture with creamy avocado slices, zesty vegan pesto, fresh tomatoes, and a spicy vegan chipotle aioli for a deliciously nutritious sandwich.
-It's a 10-minute quick fix for lunch or a snack, easy to whip up, and a total crowd-pleaser.
+This vegan tuna sandwich combines a vegan tuna mixture made with jackfruit and chickpeas with creamy avocado slices, zesty vegan pesto, fresh tomatoes, and a spicy vegan chipotle aioli for a deliciously nutritious sandwich.
+It's a 10-minute quick fix for lunch, easy to whip up, and a total crowd-pleaser.

 To learn more about jackfruit, visit A Simple Guide to Jackfruit or see more recipes with jackfruit by visiting Vegan Jackfruit Nachos, BBQ Jackfruit Sliders, or Vegan Jackfruit Quesadillas.